hacks-guide/Guide_Wii/docs/osc.md

     ![](/images/osc/app-download-OSCDL.png)

 1. If downloaded directly, a dialog box will pop up asking you for a download location.
-OSCDL will prompt you if it detects a storage device with an apps directory, and if downloaded there, it will automatically unzip the homebrew and be ready to use.
+OSCDL will prompt you if it detects a storage device with an apps folder, and if downloaded there, it will automatically unzip the homebrew and be ready to use.
 Otherwise, you may specify a manual download location and unzip it yourself.

     ![](/images/osc/download-prompt-OSCDL.png)